 Pink Punters have an excellent relationship and is serviced very well by MKHCA Licensed Hackney (black) Cabs as well as our preferred licensed private hire company Skyline Taxis.
 Bearing in mind that Pink Punters is a national venue, we have the Campanile hotel just opposite and a deal with the Hilton Double Tree make staying over far more attractive than the consequences of drinking and driving.

-Anybody leaving Pink Punters and suspected of being likely to drink drive will be challenged by security and area control staff who will advise against and assist with an alternative means of getting home.
+Anybody leaving Pink Punters and suspected of being likely to drink drive will be challenged by security and area control staff who will advice against and assist with an alternative means of getting home.
 Anyone who ignores this advise will immediately be referred to a senior manager who will continue to advise and assist with an alternative to drink driving.
 Should an offender continue into their vehicle, management will instantly inform the police via the 999 system and regardless of conviction, ban the individual from the venue in future.
 We are encouraging increased police patrols not to get people caught but to discourage drink driving in the first place.

 Since its 2007 Neighbourhood Policy Pink Punters has publically advocated a zero drink and drive policy and now in 2017 its time to step up our game.
 Many hundreds of people continue to be seriously injured or killed each year in the UK from drink driving.
-We are do our bit, what are you doing?
+We are doing our bit, what are you doing?

 Think Safety Pink Safety